Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 The qualitative evaluation with \texttt{SNAIL-Radar} data in \cref{fig:mesh_quality_comparison} indicates that a high F-score does not necessarily correspond to a geometrically accurate reconstruction.
-Since mesh samples more than \SI{0.4}{\m} from the nearest ground truth point are excluded from the accuracy calculation -- as in SHINE-Mapping and 3QFP~\cite{zhong_shinemapping_2023, sun_3qfp_2024} -- reconstructions with a high outlier ratio can still achieve high F-scores.
+Since mesh samples more than \SI{0.4}{\m} from the nearest ground-truth point are excluded from the accuracy calculation -- as in SHINE-Mapping and 3QFP~\cite{zhong_shinemapping_2023, sun_3qfp_2024} -- reconstructions with a high outlier ratio can still achieve high F-scores.
 This effect seems more pronounced in radar-based reconstruction, due to the sparse and noisy data.
-As a result, both Poisson and SHINE-Mapping achieve high F-scores, while their overly smooth or noisy reconstructions obscure details, such as the building or the basketball goal (see \cref{fig:mesh-snail-poisson,fig:mesh-snail-shine}).
+As a result, both Poisson and SHINE-Mapping achieve high F-scores, while their over-smoothed or noisy reconstructions obscure details, such as the building or the basketball goal (see \cref{fig:mesh-snail-poisson,fig:mesh-snail-shine}).
 In contrast, 3QFPI tends to extract planar surfaces, such as the ground or building facades, more reliably from noisy data, producing meshes that are more consistent with the lidar reference in planar areas.
 This observation is supported by the distribution of angles between adjacent triangles in the mesh (see \cref{fig:angle-histogram}), where 3QFPI yields the most angles close to zero for both datasets.
-As \cref{tab:mesh_quality_comparison} shows, the fitted Gamma distribution further quantifies this behaviour: 3QFPI produces the lowest mean and variance, indicating smoother and more homogeneous local surface regions, and a lower shape parameter, reflecting more nearly coplanar triangles, with sharper angles confined to fewer regions, e.g., at edges.
+As \cref{tab:mesh_quality_comparison} shows, the fitted Gamma distribution further quantifies this behaviour: 3QFPI produces the lowest mean and variance, indicating smoother and more homogeneous local surface regions, and a lower shape parameter, reflecting more nearly coplanar triangles.